houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 2.3 DFAs as the quintessential regular language denoting mechanism

 It's standard to [formally define](https://www.khoury.northeastern.edu/home/vkp/390-fl07/FA-Formal-Definitions.pdf "formally define") a DFA as a 5-tuple consisting of states, an alphabet, a transition function, the start state and a set of accepting states.
-So, a DFA is governed by strict, rigorous and exhaustive rules.
+So, a DFA is governed by rigorous rules.
 A DFA is well-defined.
 Moreover, it denotes a language.
 In other words, DFAs are a language denoting mechanism.

 Since the class of regular languages is defined in relation to DFAs, I consider DFAs to constitute the quintessential language denoting mechanism that defines the class of regular languages.
 Any other regular language denoting mechanism *must* denote that particular class of languages.
 So, the class of languages that such a mechanism denotes *is* the class of languages recognised by DFAs.